 The Samoyed breed has been around for hundreds of years.
 They are also often called ‘smiling sammies’!

-This is a large breed that grows between 19 and 23 inches tall, weighing up to 65 pounds.
-It also has a thick white coat that can make them look even bigger!
+This is a large dog that grows between 19 and 23 inches tall, weighing up to 65 pounds.
+Plus, their thick white coat that can make them look even bigger!